Fajar-RahmadJaya/KeyTik/README.md

 #HotIf
 ```

+## Supported Key List :

+KeyTik uses AutoHotkey, which means that if AutoHotkey supports a particular key, then KeyTik can support it as well.
+However, sometimes the keys need to be represented with syntax or symbols rather than the actual key name.
+For example, the "CTRL" key is represented as `^` in AutoHotkey syntax.

+The good news is that KeyTik can automatically translate the key names into their corresponding syntax.
+This way, you don’t need to manually input the syntax when assigning keys—just use the key names, and KeyTik will handle the translation for you.

+A complete list of supported keys and their corresponding AutoHotkey syntax can be found in the `key_list.txt` file located in the `KeyTik_internal\data` folder in the download package.
+Alternatively, you can view the same list directly on the repository via this [Key List link](https://github.com/Fajar-RahmadJaya/KeyTik/blob/main/_internal/Data/key_list.txt).

+The content of the `key_list.txt` file reflects the exact keys supported by KeyTik.
+This means that the list of supported keys is stored in the `key_list.txt` file.

 ## Does KeyTik Safe to Use ? :
 Yes, because i didn't add any malicious thing or code on KeyTik.
 Also KeyTik is open-source meaning you can check the code yourself.
 If you still have doubt, you can try [Virus Total](https://www.virustotal.com/gui/home/upload) to scan it.
 Virus Total is known for it being a free online service that analyzes files and URLs for viruses, malware, and other malicious content by scanning them with a wide range of antivirus engines and security tools.
 The scan is done each version release to ensure safety in each version.
 The conclusion is, i don't intend to add virus or take your personal data intentionally or without your permission.
 I want to build trust with you so you can use KeyTik without worry.